 "Everything I've done is a stepping stone to what I do today," he said at the Telluride Film Festival, where he had a tribute and spoke to me on the flipcam (below).
-He was about to move with his family to Toronto for a year's shooting on the new TV series "Hannibal."
-"We get away with a lot," he promised.
+He was about to move with his family to Toronto for a year to play the title character on "Hannibal."
+On the NBC TV series, "we get away with a lot," he said.

 He's performed credibly in Danish, French, Russian and English.
 Now Mikkelsen is on the cusp of global stardom, having won the Best Actor prize at Cannes in 2012 for his penetrating portrayal of a decent school teacher whose life is shattered when he is falsely accused of being a pedophile in Thomas Vinterberg's "The Hunt" (2013), cowritten by Tobias Lindholm ("A Hijacking").
 One spreading lie throws his community into a state of hysteria as his friends ostracize him and the teacher fights back against the witch-hunt alone.